Opinion

 Finally, and perhaps I am also tipping my hand in saying so, but I doubt that respondents have much reason to push the case on the merits all the way back to this Court.
 That view further dampens any urgent need for us to resolve anything more than today’s decision does.
 But if I am wrong, this Court will be ready once the lower courts have teed up the merits.

-Justice Debra H. Lehrmann, dissenting.
+Justice Lehrmann, dissenting.

 After an investigation and a hearing, the State Commission on Judicial Conduct issued a public warning to a justice of the peace upon finding that she violated Canon 4A(1) of the Code of Judicial Conduct.
 Although the judge disagreed with the Commission’s findings, she did not request judicial review of the decision as the Government Code provides.
 Instead, she sued the Commission and its members for violating the Texas Religious Freedom Restoration Act (TRFRA) in issuing the warning, seeking monetary, declaratory, and injunctive relief.
 The district court dismissed the claims on jurisdictional grounds, in part because the judge failed to exercise her statutory right to appeal the Commission’s warning and instead collaterally attacked the decision in district court.
 This Court holds that the judge was not required to exhaust her administrative remedies because it could not have mooted her claims in this suit.
 In my view, the Court glosses over the purposes of the exhaustion requirement and erroneously minimizes the impact that a decision of the Special Court of Review (SCR)—the entity that would have reviewed the Commission’s sanction had the judge appealed it—could have had on the claims being pursued here.
 A faithful application of our precedent leads to the conclusion that exhaustion of administrative remedies was a jurisdictional prerequisite to this suit.
 Accordingly, and expressing no opinion on the merits of the claims, I respectfully dissent.

-A state agency has exclusive jurisdiction when the Legislature grants it sole authority to make an "initial determination" in "disputes that arise within the agency's regulatory arena."
+A state agency has exclusive jurisdiction when the Legislature grants ’it sole authority to make an "initial determination" in "disputes that arise within the agency’s regulatory arena."
 Clint Indep.
 Sch.
 Dist. v.
 Marquez, 487 S.W.3d 538, 544 (Tex.
 2016); see also In re Entergy Corp., 142 S.W.3d 316, 321 (Tex.
 2004); Cash Am.
 Int'l Inc. v.
 Bennett, 35 S.W.3d 12, 15 (Tex.
 2000).
 If an agency has exclusive jurisdiction, a party involved in such a dispute "must pursue and exhaust all available administrative remedies before turning to the courts."
 CPS Energy v.
 Elec.
 Reliability Council of Tex., 671 S.W.3d 605, 618 (Tex.
 2023).
 Generally, "administrative bodies are entitled to and should exercise the duties and functions conferred by statute without interference from the courts."
 Westheimer Indep.
 Sch.
 Dist. v.
 Brockette, 567 S.W.2d 780, 785 (Tex.
 1978).

 In the arena of sanctioning judges for violations of the Code of Judicial Conduct, Chapter 33 of the Civil Practice and Remedies Code and Article V, Section 1-a of the Texas Constitution establish the very type of pervasive regulatory scheme that grants an agency exclusive jurisdiction and requires exhaustion of administrative remedies.
-As the Court describes, those provisions expressly create the Commission, define its powers, require and govern its administrative review of complaints and concerns regarding judges' conduct, encourage compliance through an informal process, impose deadlines to promote efficiency within that process, authorize de novo judicial review of the Commission's decisions, and impose deadlines and specific procedures for that review.
-See ante at 14-16.
-The provisions thereby "establish[] a comprehensive administrative review system" and "strongly indicate a requirement of mandatory exhaustion of administrative remedies," including the prescribed appeal process.
+As the Court describes, those provisions expressly create the Commission, define its powers, require and govern its administrative review of complaints and concerns regarding judges’ conduct, encourage compliance through an informal process, impose deadlines to promote efficiency within that process, authorize de novo judicial review of the Commission’s decisions, and impose deadlines and specific procedures for that review.
+See ante at 194–96.
+The provisions thereby "establish[ ] a comprehensive administrative review system" and "strongly indicate a requirement of mandatory exhaustion of administrative remedies," including the prescribed appeal process.
 Schroeder v.
 Tex.
 Iron Works, Inc., 813 S.W.2d 483, 485, 487 (Tex.
 1991), overruled on other grounds by In re United Servs.
-Auto.
-Ass'n, 307 S.W.3d 299 (Tex.
+Auto, Ass’n, 307 S.W.3d 299 (Tex.
 2010).

 The judge argues that this suit is not a collateral attack on the Commission’s warning for two reasons.
 First, she asserts that she is not seeking "in any way" to disturb the warning, which "will remain on the books no matter what happens in this lawsuit."
 The Court agrees with this characterization; I cannot.
 As discussed below, the judge is no doubt seeking in this suit to "disturb" the Commission’s unappealed warning.

-A person may raise a government agency's violation of TRFRA as a defense in an administrative proceeding.
+A person may raise a government agency’s violation of TRFRA as a defense in an administrative proceeding.
 Tex.
 Civ.
-Prac. & Rem.
-Code § 110.004.
+Prac. & Rem Code § 110.004.
 The judge did just that, asserting at the hearing before the Commission that TRFRA prohibited the Commission from sanctioning her conduct.
 Had the judge sought judicial review of the warning, she likewise could have asserted a TRFRA violation as a defense in a de novo proceeding before the SCR.
 In this suit, she makes the same complaint about the warning that she could have made before the SCR: it substantially burdens her free exercise of religion in violation of TRFRA.

-It is technically true that reversal of the warning is not among the requests for relief in the judge's pleadings, and the Court notes that such a request would constitute a collateral attack barred by the failure to appeal the warning.
-Ante at 17 n.63.
-But the Court distinguishes the judge's requests for declarations that (1) a judge engaging in the same conduct underlying the unappealed warning would not violate Canon 4A and (2) sanctioning such conduct violates TRFRA and the Constitution, holding that those claims may proceed.
-The Court's conclusions rest on a distinction without a difference.
-The entire basis of the claims in this suit is that the Commission misapplied Canon 4A and violated TRFRA by sanctioning the judge for her policy-motivated by sincerely held religious beliefs-of conducting wedding ceremonies only for opposite-sex couples and referring same-sex couples to other officiants.
+It is technically true that reversal of the warning is not among the requests for relief in the judge’s pleadings, and the Court notes that such a request would constitute a collateral attack barred by the failure to appeal the warning.
+Ante at 196 n.63.
+But the Court distinguishes the judge’s requests for declarations that (1) a judge engaging in the same conduct underlying the unappealed warning would not violate Canon 4A and (2) sanctioning such conduct violates TRFRA and the Constitution; holding that those claims may proceed.
+The Court’s conclusions rest on a distinction without a difference.
+The entire basis of the claims in this suit is that the Commission misapplied Canon 4A and violated TRFRA by sanctioning the judge for her policy—motivated by sincerely held religious beliefs—of conducting wedding ceremonies only for opposite-sex couples and referring same-sex couples to other officiants.
 If she were to prevail and obtain a declaration to that effect, plus an injunction prohibiting the Commission from issuing future sanctions against her for engaging in that practice, the warning would be "on the books" only in the most nominal sense.
 In both form and substance, this suit "is an attempt to avoid the binding force of a judgment in a proceeding not instituted for the purpose of correcting, modifying, or vacating the judgment."
 Browning v.
 Prostok, 165 S.W.3d 336, 346 (Tex.
 2005).
 Thus, it is a collateral attack.

+Second, the judge argues that exhaustion was not required because the SCR could not have awarded her the relief she seeks in this suit under TRFRA and the Uniform Declaratory Judgments Act: compensatory damages, declaratory relief, and an injunction against further sanctions for engaging in the same conduct.
+Our precedent holds otherwise.
 The purpose of requiring a party to exhaust administrative remedies "is never to deprive a party of legal rights; rather, it aims to ensure an orderly procedure to enforce those rights."
 City of Houston v.
 Rhule, 417 S.W.3d 440, 442 (Tex.
 2013).
-This Court has thus consistently held that a party's inability to obtain all the relief sought through the administrative process is no grounds for bypassing that process where exhaustion could result in a favorable ruling that would moot the party's other claims.
-See, e.g., City of Dallas v.
+This Court has thus consistently held that a party’s inability to obtain all the relief sought through the administrative process is no grounds for bypassing that process where exhaustion could result in a favorable ruling that would moot the party’s other claims.1b See, e.g., City of Dallas v.
 Stewart, 361 S.W.3d 562, 579 (Tex.
 2012) (holding that "a litigant must avail itself of statutory remedies that may moot its takings claim, rather than directly institute a separate proceeding asserting such a claim" (citing City of Dallas v.
 VSC, LLC, 347 S.W.3d 231, 237 (Tex.
 2011))).

 We recently applied this principle in Garcia v.
 City of Willis, 593 S.W.3d 201 (Tex.
 2019).
 There, Garcia alleged that the City’s red-light-camera scheme was unconstitutional and the resulting fines levied on him were therefore unconstitutional takings.
 Id. at 205.
 But he had not contested the fines via the administrative adjudicative process established in the Transportation Code.
 See id. at 210.
 Garcia argued that exhaustion was not required because the administrative process could not provide the relief he sought for his constitutional claims, but we rejected that argument, noting that it did not "consider that the administrative process might have granted him relief on non-constitutional grounds, thus mooting those claims."
 Id.
 We explained that "[t]he question here is not whether an administrative hearing could have resolved all his claims, constitutional or otherwise.
 Rather, the correct inquiry is whether the hearing officer had the authority to render Garcia’s claims moot."
 Id. at 211.
 Thus, even though the administrative body lacked the ability to resolve Garcia’s constitutional claim, he was nevertheless required to exhaust the process because of "the potential to moot that claim."
 Id. at 211–12; see Williams v.
 Lara, 52 S.W.3d 171, 184 (Tex.
 2001) ("If a case becomes moot, the parties lose standing to maintain their claims.").